Mikkelnn/ESD6-Project/pythonRadarSimulation/README.md

 Obtain the binaries of radarsimpy and place it in this folder i.e. 'pythonRadarSimulation\radarsimpy'

+If not already created, create the virtual enviorment
+windpows: ´py -m venv .venv´
+linux: ´python3 -m venv .venv´

+Activat the virtual enviorment
+´source .venv/bin/activate´

+Install packages
-´pip install plotly kaleido ipython numpy scipy´
+´pip install matplotlib plotly kaleido ipython numpy scipy´

+To deactivate the enviorment
+´deactivate´